A survival knife is a first and foremost tool in every competent outdoorsman’s tool collection.

 Straight vs. Serrated: Which is the Best for You?

-The final point that you should take into consideration in deciding on the perfect survival knife is if the blade should be straight or serrated.
+The final point you should consider in deciding on the perfect survival knife is whether the blade should be straight or serrated.

 People will tell you many different points that will weigh in on each side, but this is also just a matter of preference.

-Serrated blades are great for cutting through thick items like rope or branches, but these serrated edges make it very difficult to sharpen the blade.
+Serrated blades are great for cutting through thick items like rope or branches, but these jagged edges make it very difficult to sharpen the blade.

 A fully-serrated edge should never be used because the straight edge will have a use in every situation.